sfigg/commercialization-public/customize/desktop/wsim/best-practices-for-authoring-answer-files.md

 We recommend the following best practices for creating answer files.

 There are many ways in which you can use answer files.
 For more information about how to use an answer file with Windows® Setup, see [Windows Setup Automation Overview](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-automation-overview).
 For more information about how to use an answer file with the **Sysprep** tool, [Using Answer Files with Sysprep](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/use-answer-files-with-sysprep).
-For more information about how to use an answer file with Deployment Image Servicing and Management (DISM), see [Unattended Servicing Command-Line Options](http://go.microsoft.com/fwlink/?LinkId=224959).
+For more information about how to use an answer file with Deployment Image Servicing and Management (DISM), see [DISM Unattended Servicing Command-Line Options](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/dism-unattended-servicing-command-line-options).

 ## Always Validate Answer Files in Windows SIM